amschechter/amschechter.github.io/_posts/2026-07-17-Value_Capture.md

 # Exploring a Value Capture Tax

 As you may have heard, SoundTransit is facing a significant budget issue.
 ST3, approved by voters in 2016, is meant to deliver the West Seattle Link Extension, the Ballard Link Extension, the 4 line from Issaquah to South Kirkland and more.
-A few months ago SoundTransit announced a 34 billion dollar budget gap and despite their best efforts have had to make a lot of significant cuts/concessions, including terminating the Ballard line at Seattle Center.
+A few months ago SoundTransit announced a 34 billion dollar budget gap and despite their best efforts have had to make a lot of significant concessions, most notably terminating the Ballard line at Seattle Center, eliminating the entire projects [highest ridership station](https://seattletransitblog.com/2020/01/27/sound-transits-station-ridership-in-2040/).

 Sound Transit should consider a Value-Capture tax to pay for this irreplaceable service.

 A Value Capture tax functions by making a very powerful inference. *When rapid transit is built, land around the stations becomes more valuable*.
 Often dramatically more so.
 In a normal transit-building scenario, the additional tax collected from the land value increase goes to the same services that they typically would have.
 More money for the City and County Budget, more money for the Schools, etc. All made possible by the train.
 Increased property value and tax revenue from transit is clearly a good thing, and is yet another reason that building rapid transit is an amazing decision.

-Please note that for this article, I am speaking exclusively about land value, not the improved value upon the land.
-Read about the difference [here](https://www.theurbanist.org/op-ed-the-case-for-shifting-to-a-land-value-tax/)

 Here is where the Value Capture tax comes in.
 This tax operates by ‘freezing’ the property values at a certain number and point in time, and then allocating any additional property value to the project that created (or will create) the value.
 As we all know, the Ballard Link Extension is in serious jeopardy.
 If the extension all the way to 15th and Market doesn’t happen, or is delayed until 2060 (🤮), there will be billions of dollars in property tax income (among many other significant benefits) left vanishing into thin air.
 This would be a truly historic fumble.
 Instead, SoundTransit can fund itself by capturing the future property value increase!

 That increased value will literally *not exist* if the project doesn’t happen.
 The increased value *will exist* if the project does happen.

+Please note that for this article, I am speaking exclusively about land value, not the improved value upon the land.
+Read about the difference [here](https://www.theurbanist.org/op-ed-the-case-for-shifting-to-a-land-value-tax/).
+Also note that improvement value around the rapid transit stations, unaffected by a value capture tax, typically increases substantially.
+This creates tax revenue for the city that usually well outpaces the value lost to the financing vehicle.

 ## Now for some light data analysis